<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Any applicable late payment fees or interest charges

-It's also important to have a collections process in place for when customers miss payment deadlines.
-This could involve anything from issuing a warning to suspending services or taking legal action.
+It's also essential to have a collection process when customers miss payment deadlines, which could involve anything from issuing a warning to suspending services or taking legal action.

-Establishing your payment terms at an early stage with a client will make it easier for you, especially if they are flexible payment terms that allow some discretion in relation to accounts receivables procedures.
+Establishing your payment terms early with a client will make it easier for you, especially if flexible payment terms allow some discretion concerning accounts receivables procedures.

-It is always useful to keep clients updated about late payments and to be clear about what will happen if payment is not received on time.
+It is always helpful to keep clients updated about late payments and to be clear about what will happen if payment is received late.

-An example template for a payment plan structure might look something like this:
+An example template for a customer payment plan structure might look something like this:

 • Day 1 - 25% of the invoice total

-Incorporating payment plans into your accounts receivables process
+Incorporating instalment payments into your accounts receivables process

-If you're going to offer your customers payment plans, you need to incorporate them into your credit control policy and accounts receivable process.
-This will ensure that all payment plans are treated in the same way and that you're not offering preferential payment terms to some customers over others.
+If you offer customer payment plans, you must incorporate them into your credit control policy and accounts receivable process to ensure that your teams are managing payment plans similarly.
+It will also ensure that customers don't receive preferential terms over others.

-You also need to make sure that your accounts receivables team understands how payment plans work, so they can deal with any queries or problems that may arise.
-Your payment plan terms and conditions should be clear and easy to understand so that customers know what they're signing up for.
+It would help if you also ensured that your accounts receivables team understands how payment plans work so they can deal with any queries or problems.
+Your payment plan terms and conditions should be clear and easy to understand so customers know what they're signing up for.

-You may also want to consider including a late payment fee if payments are not made on time.
-This will help to discourage customers from delaying their payments.
-If you don't already have an accounts receivables policy in place, you can use our credit control and debt collection policy template as a starting point.
+Consider including a late payment fee if payments are late to help to discourage customers from delaying their instalment payments.
+If you still need an accounts receivables policy, you can use our credit control and debt collection policy template as a starting point.

-You can easily incorporate offering payment plans into your existing credit control measure by creating a ‘payment plan offer’ email template, similar to our payment follow up templates, that can be sent to trustworthy customers who have overdue accounts and that you’d like to offer payment plans.
-When it comes to making sure that payment plan installments are paid on time, you need to be chasing them in the same way that you would an invoice payment.
+You can easily incorporate offering payment plans into your existing credit control measure by creating a 'payment plan offer' email template, similar to our payment follow-up templates, that you can send to trustworthy customers with overdue accounts and whom you'd like to offer payment plans.
+When it comes to making sure that payment plan instalments are paid on time, you need to be chasing them like you would an invoice payment.

-Start with an email in advance of the payment date to act as a reminder and follow up with more reminder emails if the payment isn't made.
-If necessary, pick up the phone and speak with customers about when you can expect the payment to be made.
+Start with an email before the payment date to act as a reminder and follow up with more reminder emails if the payment isn't made.
+If necessary, pick up the phone and speak with customers about when you can expect payment.

 Consider what your business can afford

-Payment plans might represent a great opportunity to help manage your cash flow, but it’s important that you understand what payment plans will mean for your business.
-If payment plan installments are paid late then this could impact the amount of profit that is made at the end of the month or year which may result in a hit on your bottom line.
+Payment plans represent an excellent opportunity to help manage your cash flow, but you must understand what payment plans will mean for your business.
+If payment plan instalments are late, this could impact the profit made at the month's or year's end, which may result in a hit on your bottom line and prevent a steady cash flow.

-Use cash flow forecasts to help you work out what payment plan installments are affordable for you and your business and stick to those amounts to avoid putting your own business in danger to benefit others.
+Use cash flow forecasts to help you determine what payment plan instalments are affordable for you and your business, and stick to those amounts to avoid putting your business in danger to benefit others.
+Only offer buy now, pay later (BNPL) cash plans to customers who can't afford the cost upfront if you can be confident that your business can afford the delayed payment.

 What are the benefits of offering payment plans?

-There are a number of benefits associated with payment plans, including:
+There are several benefits associated with payment plans, including:

 Increased revenue

-Payment plans increase the chances of your recovering unpaid invoices, which means that you will get more of the payment owed to your business. adopting a more flexible approach to late invoices can see you recoup money that would otherwise be written off.
+Payment plans increase the chances of recovering unpaid invoices, which means you will often get paid more of the payment owed to your business.
+Adopting a more flexible approach to late invoices can help you recoup money that would otherwise be written off.

-Offering payment plans to customers is a way of increasing your customer base and selling more products or services overall.
-If you offer flexible payment terms then it can be easier for your clients to pay, especially if they have been struggling financially in the past.
+When you offer payment plans to customers, it acts as a way of increasing your customer base and selling more products or services overall.
+If you offer flexible payment options, it can be easier for your clients to pay, especially if they have been struggling financially.

-The payment plan installment payment option is also helpful for clients who want to purchase your products or services but are unable to pay upfront.
-Offering this payment method can help you get more of these customers on board and increase sales volume overall.
+An instalment payment option is also helpful for clients who want to purchase your products or services but cannot pay upfront.
+This payment method can help you get more of these customers on board, improve cash flow, and increase sales volume overall.

 Increased customer satisfaction

-Customers who have payment plan installments deducted from their credit or debit cards can be less likely to leave because they feel like they are paying something towards an outstanding balance with no additional effort required on their part.
+A customer payment plan with instalments deducted from their credit or debit cards can make clients less likely to leave.
+This is because they feel like they are paying something towards an outstanding balance with no additional effort required.
+Allowing customers to make payments online can make their purchasing journey even more straightforward.

-This increases customer satisfaction significantly, which helps maintain long-term relationships with existing clients while increasing referrals too.
+This increases customer satisfaction significantly, which helps maintain long-term relationships with existing clients and growing referrals.

 Increased customer loyalty

-Showing a level of flexibility and compassion during trying economic times can help businesses maintain customer loyalty.
-Payment installment plans can go a long way in demonstrating this commitment and help keep your customers coming back for more.
+Showing flexibility and compassion during trying economic times can help businesses maintain customer loyalty.
+Payment instalment plans can go a long way in demonstrating this commitment and help keep your customers coming back for more.

-Businesses like LoveBrands have built fantastic client relationships whilst saving time on their accounts receivables process through harnessing automated payment plans, their Payment Portal, and personalised invoice chasing.
+Businesses like LoveBrands have built fantastic client relationships whilst saving time on their accounts receivables process by managing recurring payment plans through automation and personalised invoice chasing.

 Reduced late payments

-Offering payment plan installments as an option can also reduce the number of late payments received.
-Late payments are not only frustrating for business owners but they also affect the bottom line.
-In some cases, being able to offer a payment plan may be the difference between making a profit or taking a loss on a sale.
+Offering customer payment plan instalments can also reduce the number of late or failed payments received.
+Late payments are not only frustrating for business owners, but they also affect the bottom line.
+In some cases, being able to offer customer financing may be the difference between making a profit or taking a loss on a sale.

 Improved cash flow

-When used correctly, payment plans can have a positive impact on a company's cash flow - ensuring that they have the money we need to cover costs and continue operating smoothly.
+When used correctly, customer payment plans can positively impact a company's cash flow - ensuring they have the money they need to cover costs and continue operating smoothly.
+When you allow customers to pay for their items over time, it ensures steady cash flow over the payment terms.

-A payment plan can be a great option for companies that are looking to grow their customer base.
-It's also an effective way of targeting new customers or clients, who might not have the cash available to pay in full immediately.
+Customer financing can be an excellent option for companies seeking more customers.
+It's also an effective way of targeting new customers or clients who might not have the cash to pay in full immediately.

-With Chaser, payment plans are quick and easy to set up.
-We've made the process as simple as possible, making it easier for businesses of all sizes to automatically offer custom payment plans, with their chosen amounts and intervals, and automatically chase installments.
+With Chaser, a payment plan is quick and easy to set up.
+We've made the process as simple as possible, making it easier for businesses of all sizes to automatically offer custom payment plans with their chosen amounts and intervals and automatically chase instalments.

-Use Chaser and create, personalise, and chase payment plans automatically for free, for 14 days (no card details required!)
+Use Chaser and create, personalise, and chase payment plans automatically for free for 10 days

 Subscribe to Chaser's monthly newsletter